voberoi/buzzfeed-news-trending/README.md

 ## Running locally

-You must have DuckDB installed on your machine.
+You must have DuckDB & npm installed on your machine.

-TODO: update Makefile to mv the DuckDB file, add targets to run evidence dev and build.
+* `make` will process data, move it to `evidence/`, and build the Evidence site.
+* `make dev` will process data, move it to `evidence/`, and run Evidence in dev mode.
+* `make duckdb` will process data and move it to `evidence/`.

+## Source data

+There are three files in `source-data/`:

+* `bfn-trending-strip-deduped.tsv`: This is Jeremy's dataset from [this Github repo](https://github.com/jsvine/buzzfeed-news-trending-strip).
+* `article-metadata.jsonl`: This is metadata I scraped from Buzzfeed News using Jeremy's dataset.
+Note that there are duplicates in the original dataset because each snapshot references URLs used at that time.
+If the URLs changed, Buzzfeed News redirected the original URLs.
+The article metadata contains duplicate rows if an article showed up multiple times with different URLs, but each record contains `redirect_url` as well so you know what the canonical URL is.
+* `authors.jsonl`: This is metadata I scraped from Buzzfeed News for each reporter I found in `article-metadata.jsonl`.

 ## Contributing